Convergence Rates of Variational Posterior Distributions: Variational Bayes with Model Selection

-where $\pi(k_0)$ and $\wt\Pi_j$ are defined in the prior sampling procedure.
-Moreover, assume that the conditions (\ref{eq:C1}) and (\ref{eq:C2}) hold for all $\epsilon>\epsilon_n$ and some constant $C>C_2+C_3+2$.
-Then for the variational posterior $\wh Q$ defined in (\ref{eq:VB}) with the variational set $\mathcal{S}_{\rm GMF}$, we have
+where $\pi(k_0)$ and $\Pi_j^{(k_0)}$ are defined in the prior sampling procedure.
+Moreover, assume that the conditions (\ref{eq:C1}) and (\ref{eq:C2}) hold for all $\epsilon>\epsilon_n$ with respect to prior procedure $\Pi$ and some constant $C>C_2+C_3+2$.
+Then for the variational posterior $\wh Q^{(\wh k)}$ defined as the solution of (\ref{eq:ELBO-select-object}), we have

 \end{thm}